Comparing LLM Tokenizers Side by Side

 Seeing the boundaries

-The --show-tokens flag is where it gets interesting.
-It color-codes each token boundary in the original text, so you can see exactly where each tokenizer decides to split.
+The --show-tokens flag color-codes each token boundary in the original text.
+You can see exactly where each tokenizer decides to split.

 Why these differences exist

-Each encoding represents a different BPE (byte pair encoding) vocabulary trained on different data mixes with different vocabulary sizes.
+Each encoding is a different BPE vocabulary trained on different data mixes.

-Larger vocabularies generally mean better compression.
-With more tokens available, the encoding can represent common sequences as single tokens instead of splitting them.
-The tradeoff is embedding table size, which affects model memory and training cost.
-Going from 50K to 200K tokens means the embedding matrix is 4x larger.
+Larger vocabularies mean better compression.
+More tokens available, more common sequences get single-token representations.
+The tradeoff is embedding table size: going from 50K to 200K tokens means a 4x larger embedding matrix.

-There are also targeted decisions. cl100k_base is notably better at whitespace and indentation, which matters for code. o200k_base improved multilingual coverage, encoding non-Latin scripts more efficiently.
-These aren’t accidents.
-They reflect what the model builders wanted to optimize for.
+There are also targeted decisions. cl100k_base is notably better at whitespace and indentation. o200k_base improved multilingual coverage, encoding non-Latin scripts more efficiently.
+These reflect what the model builders wanted to optimize for.

-For multilingual text, the differences are even larger.
-Some languages that take 3-4x more tokens in older encodings are much closer to parity in newer ones.
+For multilingual text, the differences are dramatic.
 A Japanese sentence might need 40 tokens with r50k but only 15 with o200k.
-That changes whether the model can even fit a useful conversation in its context window.
+That’s not a 25% improvement, it’s a 2.5x improvement.
+It changes whether the model can even fit a useful conversation in its context window.

 Try it